+The ventricular system consists of four ventricles: two lateral ventricles $(1^{st} \text{ and } 2^{nd})$ along with the third and fourth ventricles which lie in the medial plane.
 The ventricles are cavities in the brain that produce cerebrospinal fluid to nourish the brain.
-The cerebrospinal fluid (CSF) bathes the brain and spinal cord.
-CSF is important for nutrient delivery to the brain, waste removal from the brain, and mechanical protection of the brain.
-The ventricular system consists of four ventricles: two lateral ventricles (1st and 2nd) along with the third and fourth ventricle which lie in the medial plane.
-The ventricles are interconnected by aqueducts that allow the CSF to flow from the 1^{st} and 2^{nd} ventricle, through the 3^{rd} ventricle, drain out of the 4^{th} ventricle into the membranous area surrounding the brain, and then flow into the spinal cord.
-The foramina of Monro are the set of aqueducts that connect the two lateral ventricles to the 3^{rd} ventricle.
-The cerebral aqueduct connects the 3^{rd} and 4^{th} ventricles.
+The cerebrospinal fluid (CSF) bathes the brain and spinal cord and is important for nutrient delivery to the brain, waste removal from the brain, and mechanical protection of the brain.
+The ventricles are interconnected by aqueducts that allow the CSF to flow from the lateral ventricles, through the 3rd ventricle, drain out of the 4th ventricle into the membranous area surrounding the brain, and finally flow into the spinal cord.
+The foramina of Monro are the set of aqueducts that connect the two lateral ventricles to the 3rd ventricle and the cerebral aqueduct connects the 3rd and 4th ventricles.
 See Figure 1 for a side view of the ventricular system (Ventricular System, 2010).